3 Low Maintenance Dog Breeds Suitable For Stay at Home Moms

 1. German Shepherd

-First of all, german shepherds are insanely smart.
+First of all, german shepherds dog breeds are insanely smart.
 A few lessons at doggy school or a couple of sessions at home can work magic on them.
-They can learn basic commands within three weeks if you do it right.
+German Shepherds dog breeds can learn basic commands within three weeks if you do it right.
 But of course, in many cases, the basic commands aren’t what you want, which is why this dog breed would be best for you.

-German shepherds can learn much more complicated commands, but you can even teach them the names of certain items and get them to bring those items to you.
-A german shepherd is necessary if you want to get lazy every once in a while.
+German shepherds dog breeds can learn much more complicated commands, but you can even teach them the names of certain items and get them to bring those items to you.
+A german shepherd dog is necessary if you want to get lazy every once in a while.

 Generally, though, if you don’t teach them, they can still be fine.
 A little stupid at times, but still fine.
 Although, if you want to keep them inside, then we highly suggest you teach them at least a little bit of obedience; otherwise, all hell will break loose.